 Join us for this engaging online course on Excellence in Member-centric Governance and Management.
 Designed for seasoned decision-makers and emerging leaders from any sector or type of co-operative, all will benefit from this knowledge-rich course.

-Offered by the International Centre for Co-operative Management (Saint Mary’s University), this participatory education experience focuses on enhancing your knowledge and building your network.
+This participatory education experience focuses on enhancing your knowledge and building your network.
 Discuss and debate the many facets of the membership aspect of co-operatives, including: people-centred management, ownership and control, and network governance.
 Grapple with the unique challenges inherent in leading and managing co-operatives while including voice, representation, participation, and engagement of people at the core.

 - Broaden your knowledge through discussions of the co-operative enterprise model.